deanchen/CPS196-Ventilator-Webservice/README.txt

 All javascript files used by the system are contained in the /api/js folder.
 All images used by the system are contained in the /api/images folder.
 The /api/system folder is the CodeIgniter framework - you will not need to touch this.
+The /api/user_guide/ folder is the user guide on how to use CodeIgniter

 The /api/application folder contains the core of the web application, implemented using CodeIgniter.
 Read the CodeIgniter documentation for details, but the gist is that the functionality is contained